Card Services calls have the general form:

 This call registers a queue of erase requests with Card Services.
 An

-handle will be returned in *handle
+eraseq_handle_t handle will be returned in *handle.
+When

-, Card Services will scan the
+this client calls CheckEraseQueue, Card Services will scan the

 queue and begin asynchronous processing of any new requests.

-structure is given by:
+The eraseq_entry_t structure is given by:

 typedef struct eraseq_entry_t {